kobbybaah/human-frequency-framework/acceptable_use_policy.md

 Any violation of the following directives constitutes a critical breach of this policy, leading to immediate system-wide node revocation and legal audit escalation:

-* **Pre-Employment Screening & Insurance Underwriting**: Commercial entities, private corporations, and insurance underwriters are completely barred from scanning an applicant or policyholder’s baseline frequency to check for underlying illnesses, chronic stress vulnerabilities, genetic anomalies, or neurological traits.
+#### Pre-Employment Screening & Insurance Underwriting
+Commercial entities, private corporations, and insurance underwriters are completely barred from scanning an applicant or policyholder’s baseline frequency to check for underlying illnesses, chronic stress vulnerabilities, genetic anomalies, or neurological traits.

+#### Non-Warranted Public Mass Surveillance
-* **Non-Warranted Public Mass Surveillance**: Deploying ambient smart-city mesh sensors to passively sweep, scan, or log the movements of civilians in public spaces without an active, judicially signed probable-cause warrant is strictly prohibited.
+Deploying ambient smart-city mesh sensors to passively sweep, scan, or log the movements of civilians in public spaces without an active, judicially signed probable-cause warrant is strictly prohibited.
 If an internal operator attempts an unauthorized mass sweep, the localized network nodes are architected to trigger an automated, defensive software suspension.